Home » Articles » Out and About » Playgrounds & Parks » Marks Oval Playground gets an upgrade and the kids love it!

 Play equipment for little kids

-My kids headed straight for the spinner.
-Kids have always got time to try and make their siblings feel sick spinning them super fast.
+The kids headed straight for the spinner.
+They have always got time to try and make their sibling feel sick from spinning them super fast.

-For the toddlers, there’s a spring-based car and stepping stones leading to some beans.
-Kids can practice their balance while underneath them is soft shredded woodchips.
+For the toddlers, there’s a spring-based car and stepping stones leading to some beams.
+Kids can practice their balance while underneath is soft woodchips.
+They’ll find a few small stairs up to a slippery dip, and a nest swing for two kids to swing together.

 marks-oval-playground-gallery3